m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * `foldLeft` where the body includes a `flatMap` should usually be `traverse` (or `sequence`).
 This can sometimes be simplified further:
   * `traverse` followed by `map(_.suml)` is `foldMapM`
   * `traverse` followed by `map(_.flatten)` is `traverseM`
- * If a `foldLeft` accumulates or modifies a "secondary" parameter, this is often best expressed using `Writer` or `State` as described in the next section - at which point the `foldLeft` can often be rewritten as a `traverse` as above.
+ * If a `foldLeft` accumulates or modifies a "secondary" parameter along with its primary operation, often the clearest way to express this is using `Writer` or `State` (see the next section).
+In which case you can then often rewrite the `foldLeft` as a `traverse` as above.

 # Use standard `for`/`yield`-enabled types for "secondary" parameters and concerns